iLCSoft/LCIO/examples/cpp/delphes2lcio/README.md

 ### Running Delphes
-Then you can run Delphes with
+Then you can run Delphes, e.g. with

 ```
 DelphesSTDHEP2LCIO $DELPHES_DIR/cards/delphes_card_ILD.tcl output.slcio input.stdhep
 ```

+**This is just an example delphes card for ILD that does not work really.
+Better use the generic ILC Delphes card from [https://github.com/iLCSoft/ILCDelphes](https://github.com/iLCSoft/ILCDelphes)**

 This creates an LCIO files with the following default collections: